solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 In addition, consider these points of contact as appropriate:

--   To contact Azure Support or fix an issue with your account, [file a ticket from the Azure portal][send a support request from the Azure portal.].
+-   To contact Azure Support or fix an issue with an account, [file a ticket from the Azure portal][send a support request from the Azure portal.].
 -   To provide feedback or to request new features, create an entry via